 We depend on certain end-markets, including automotive, alternative fuels, self-contained breathing apparatus, aerospace and defense, medical, and printing and paper.
-An economic downturn, or regulatory changes, in any of those end-markets could reduce sales, and margins on those sales.
+An economic downturn, or regulatory changes, in any of those end-markets, could reduce sales and margins on those sales.

 We have significant exposures to certain key end-markets, including some end-markets that are cyclical in nature or subject to high levels of regulatory control.
-For example, 20% of our 2015 sales were related to automotive end-markets, 16% to the self-contained breathing apparatus ("SCBA") end-market, 20% to aerospace and defense end-markets, 7% to medical end-markets (including portable oxygen) and 9% to printing and paper end-markets.
-Together, these five markets accounted for 72% of our 2015 revenue.
+For example, 21% of our 2016 sales were related to automotive end-markets, 16% to the self-contained breathing apparatus ("SCBA") end-market, 19% to aerospace and defense end-markets, 8% to alternative fuel and 10% to printing and paper end-markets.
+Together, these five markets accounted for 74% of our 2016 revenue.
 Dependence of either of our divisions on certain end-markets is even more pronounced.
-For example, in 2015, 23% of the Elektron Division's sales were to customers in the automotive end-market, which slumped in 2009; although global automotive production, which constitutes a significant driver of sales in our automotive end-market, has since improved, European production has not risen back to pre-recession levels.
-Moreover, in 2013, 19% of the Gas Cylinders Division's sales were to customers in the alternative fuels ("AF") end-markets, which dropped to 11% in 2015.
-Gas Cylinders Division's sales in this end-market were affected by falling oil prices, which have led to many customers deferring expenditure on AF projects due to the reduced saving on fuel costs when compared to using diesel, and by reduced activity in the oil and gas sector.
+For example, in 2016, 30% of the Elektron Division's sales were to customers in aerospace and defense end-markets which were depressed during 2016.
+Lower defense spending affected demand for our magnesium-based products, compounded by an outage at a defense customer's plant.

-To the extent that any of these cyclical end-markets are in decline, at a low point in their economic cycle or subject to regulatory change, sales and margins on those sales may be adversely affected.
+To the extent that any of these cyclical end-markets are in decline, at a low point in their economic cycle, or subject to regulatory change, sales and margins on those sales may be adversely affected.
 It is possible that all or most of these end-markets could be in decline at the same time, such as during a recession.
 Any significant reduction in sales could have a material adverse impact on our results of operations, financial position and cash flows.